-Edward Beecher (1803-1895), of the celebrity Beecher family of the 19th century, brought his New England style to Illinois when he became the first president of Illinois College in Jacksonville, Illinois.
-The population of Jacksonville, Illinois, is approximately 19,000.
+Edward Beecher (1803-1895), of the celebrity Beecher family of the 19th century, brought his New England scholarly style to Illinois when he became the first president of Illinois College in the small town of Jacksonville, Illinois.

-Like his father, Lyman Beecher, Edward Beecher was also a theologian.
-Additionally, he was the brother of abolitionists Harriet Beecher Stowe and Henry Ward Beecher.
+Like his father, Lyman Beecher, Edward Beecher was an impassioned theologian.
+Additionally, he was the brother of widely known abolitionists Harriet Beecher Stowe and Henry Ward Beecher.

 According to ic.edu, the website of Illinois College:

 “The first president of Illinois College was Edward Beecher who left his position at the Park Street Church in Boston and firmly imbued the new College with New England traditions and academic foundations.
 His sister, Harriet Beecher Stowe, author of the influential anti-slavery novel, Uncle Tom’s Cabin, visited the campus, and his brother, Henry Ward Beecher, preached and lectured here.
 Beecher Hall, the first college building in Illinois, was built in 1829 and is still used today.”

 Edward Beecher also served as a pastor for several congregations, including the Salem Street Church and many years at the Congregational Church in Galesburg, Illinois, now Central Congregational Church at 60 Public Square.
 The building is an historic architectural focal point of the town.
 According to its website (galesburgchurch.org):